7 Consulting Certifications to Help You Stand out in Your Niche

 [ Read: How to Start a Consulting Business: The 7 Key Steps (+ 5 Must-read Books!) ]

-Now, being certified as a consultant isn’t a legal requirement for conducting business in this field either, but it does have its benefits.
+Being certified as a consultant isn’t a legal requirement for conducting business in this field, but it does have its benefits.
 Since, technically, anyone can become a consultant, it’s hard to earn your clients’ trust unless you can show proof of your qualifications.
-You can position yourself as an expert by growing your portfolio with prestigious clientele, gaining leadership experience in the business function you advise, or getting certified as a consultant.

 [ Read: 36 Core Consulting Skills to Set You Apart from Your Competition ]